cpbrands/CV/README.md

-One way to tell the story of my life.
+Another way to tell the story of my life.